sergei-mironov/nixtvm/doc/BasicWorkflow.md

     $ gcc -ltvm_runtime main.cc -o main

-Now we may run the `main` program to perform the computation we requested:

-    $ ./main
-    0 11 22 33 44 55 66 77 88 99

 ##### Stage 1.
 Loading the library

 The `vecadd.so` library is loaded from the current directory.
 After that, the